Towards Fully FP8 GEMM LLM Training at Scale: : Fast and Outlier-Guarded FP8-suited architectures

 where $\mathbf{x} \in \mathbb{R}^D$, $\boldsymbol\gamma \in \mathbb{R}^N$ is the learnable \textit{gains} vector, $\odot$ is the Hadamard product and $\|\cdot\|_2$ is the $\ell_2$-norm.
 Alternatively, the $\tanh_\alpha(x) := \tanh(\alpha x)$ element-wise activation function, where $\alpha \in \mathbb{R}$ is trainable, can be applied to query and key tensors.
 This activation has been shown to have regularization effects akin to RMS normalization blocks~\citep{zhu2025transformersnormalization}, while being computationally more efficient.

 Further, the input of the first transformer block is scaled by $\sigma^{-1}$ to maintain unit variance activations at initialization, where $\sigma$ is the chosen standard deviation of the network's random initialization.
 Finally, to enhance performance, a learnable normalization block is applied before the residual connections.
 This takes the form of a LayerScale~\citep{Touvron_2021_ICCV} block, $\mathrm{LayerScale}_{\boldsymbol\gamma}(\mathbf{x}) := \boldsymbol\gamma \odot \mathbf{x}$, where $\boldsymbol\gamma \in \mathbb{R}^{D}$ is a learnable gain vector, or an RMSNorm block, resulting in a post-normalized architecture~\citep{Liu2021SwinTV}.
 In both cases, the learnable gains vector is initialized to $\mathbf{1}/\sqrt{\mathrm{num\_layers}}$ and keeps the residual branch unnormalized, allowing proper signal propagation~\citep{he2024understanding}.
-Our architecture suite is specified in Table~\ref{tab:design}.
+Our architecture suite is specified in Table~\ref{tab:design}, and further details are available in Appendix~\ref{sec:architectures}.

-While the OP architecture already offers several guards to prevent large outliers from occurring, we observed that it remains an impractical choice for FP8DPA training.
+While the OP architecture already offers several guards to prevent large outliers from occurring, we observed that it remains an impractical choice for \DPA{} training.
 In Section~\ref{sec:results-stability} we show that, like all other architectures tested, it suffers a fatal loss divergence early during training.
-We isolate the two components responsible for OP's incompatibility with FP8DPA training: the trainable RMSNorm gains vector $\boldsymbol\gamma$, and the lack of any normalization.
+We isolate the two components responsible for OP's incompatibility with \DPA{} training: the trainable QK RMSNorm gains vector $\boldsymbol\gamma$, and the lack of any normalization.
 We identify the use of post-normalization as not prone to the outlier tendency pre-normalization networks have.